 We calibrated both Off and High local dimming settings, but ended up using High in our evaluation because of its black level advantages (in Off we measured 0 percent at an unimpressive 0.0327 fL).
 We've included the picture settings for Off as well, if you'd like to compare.

 For our image quality testing we watched "Harry Potter and the Deathly Hollows: Part 1" on Blu-ray and compared the LG to the lineup below.

 |Samsung PN59D8000 (reference)||59-inch plasma|

-Black level: The LW5600 performed well in this area, outdoing the blackness of the Sharp and Sony falling a bit short of the Samsung D6400, the Vizio and the plasmas.
+Black level: The LW5600 performed well in this area, outdoing the blackness of the Sharp and Sony, running neck-and-neck with the Samsung UND6400 and falling a bit short of the plasmas and the Vizio.
 Its 0 percent black measurement was superb comparatively speaking, but doesn't tell the whole story.
 In dark scenes with some bright content, like the banquet in Chapter 2, areas like the letterbox bars, the black of the extinguished fireplace and Snape's cape (4:22) was a bit brighter than the three best in our lineup.